Container Gardening: Best Vegetables to Grow in Pots

 5. Summer Squash

-[left]Summer squash can take up a lot of room in your garden, but grow happily in a container (5 gallons or larger).
+[left]Summer squash can take up a lot of room in your garden but grow happily in a pot (5 gallons or larger).
 Leave plenty of room around the container for the plant to grow large.
 Ollas are a great choice to add with squash.
 Most winter squash grow too large to grow well in containers, but smaller varieties like mini jack pumpkin also do well.
+Read this post to learn more about how to grow summer squash.

 6. Lettuce